Mayeu/mayeu.me/_posts/2018-12-04-saving-time-bandwidth-caching-docker-images-with-local-registry.md

 A nice effect of this caching is that intermediate images are also cached.
 Which is really useful with unstable Internet access.
-Because now when the connection is going to timeout in the middle of a pull, all the bits already downloaded will be cached so you can continue your pool where you left it!
+Because now when the connection is going to timeout in the middle of a pull, all the bits already downloaded will be cached so you can continue your pull where you left it!
 You can try that by starting to pull and image, stop it, then start it again.
 With the default daemon without cache this leads to a downloading all of the intermediate image again, but not with the proxy 👏